chettrick/stm32cubef4/Projects/STM32F401-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example provides a description of an audio play and record with different MEMS used on STM32F401-Discovery.
+This application provides a description of an audio play and record with different MEMS used on STM32F401-Discovery.

 At the beginning of the main program the HAL_Init() function is called to reset